Bullying Resource Center

 Children and teens may not tell adults that they are being bullied because they are embarrassed or frightened.
 If you suspect your child has been bullied, here are some steps you can take:

 - Seek help from your child's teacher or the school guidance counselor.
-Most bullying occurs on playgrounds, in lunchrooms, and bathrooms, on school buses or in unsupervised halls.
+Most bullying occurs on playgrounds, in lunchrooms, and bathrooms, on school buses, or in unsupervised halls.
 Ask the school administrators to find out about programs other schools and communities have used to help combat bullying, such as peer mediation, conflict resolution, and anger management training, and increased adult supervision.

 - Do not encourage your child to "work things out" on their own with a young bully, and avoid contacting the parents of students who have bullied your child.
 Instead, work with your child's school to ensure protection from bullying through adult supervision, consequences for young people who bully, and the school's clear message that bullying will be taken seriously.